michael2012z/BitBible/markdown/KJV/files/Isa.md

 8. For all tables are full of vomit and filthiness, so that there is no place clean.

-9. Whom shall he teach knowledge? and whom shall he make to understand doctrine? them that are weaned from the milk, and drawn from the breasts.doctrine: Heb. the hearing?
+9. Whom shall he teach knowledge? and whom shall he make to understand doctrine? them that are weaned from the milk, and drawn from the breasts.

-10. For precept must be upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little:must be: or, hath been
+10. For precept must be upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little:

-11. For with stammering lips and another tongue will he speak to this people.stammering…: Heb. stammerings of lipwill…: or, he hath spoken
+11. For with stammering lips and another tongue will he speak to this people.

 12. To whom he said, This is the rest wherewith ye may cause the weary to rest; and this is the refreshing: yet they would not hear.